AIRLab-POLIMI/ros2-zenoh-full-desktop/README.md

 </p>

 ---
-# ROS 2 humble Jalisco Full Desktop + FoxGlove-Studio Bridge + Zenoh RMW
+# ROS 2 Humble Hawksbill Full Desktop + FoxGlove-Studio Bridge + Zenoh RMW

 Zenoh router is started as a backgroud process and everything is sourced as /zenoh_entrypoint.sh is triggered.